kodaman2/blog/_posts/2019-7-4-How-to-Setup-a-Jekyll-Blog.md

 - Fork [jekyll-now](https://github.com/barryclark/jekyll-now)
 - Rename repo to username.github.io under settings.
 If this is not your main site, you can also just name it whatever.
 For example my main github.io is used as a portfolio, so I just renamed mine to "blog".
 Github pages will automatically serve it at kodaman2.github.io/blog.

 If this is your github.io page, then it will be ready to view with a demo post.
 If this is not your github.io repo, then go to settings, scroll down to Github Pages, and select the branch.
-Once that's done you'll should be able to see your site.
+Once that's done you should be able to see your site.

 ## Configure _config.yml